knative/eventing/docs/delivery/README.md

 ## Day 1 Proposal

-### Error Sink
+### Dead Letter Sink

 Channels are responsible for forwarding received messages to subscribers.
-When they fail to do so, they are responsible for sending the failing messages to an **error sink**.
+When they fail to do so, they are responsible for sending the failing events to an **dead letter sink**.
 It could be a channel but it does not have to.

-Similarly Event Sources are responsible sending events to a sink and when they fail to do so, they are responsible for sending the failing events to an **error sink**.
+Similarly Event Sources are responsible for sending events to a sink and when they fail to do so, they are responsible for sending the failing events to an **dead letter sink**.

 ### Dead-Letter Channel

-Channel implementations might leverage the existing native error handling support they provide, usually a dead letter channel, to forward failed messages to the error sink.
-In that case, the error sink might be realized by creating a subscription on the error channel.
+Knative Channel implementations may leverage existing platform native error handling support they might provide, like a a [_Dead Letter Channel_](https://www.enterpriseintegrationpatterns.com/patterns/messaging/DeadLetterChannel.html), to forward failed events from their _Dead Letter Channel_ to the configured error sink.

 ### Retry

-Typically channel implementations and event sources retry sending messages before redirecting them to the error sink.
+Channel implementations, event sources and brokers should retry sending events before redirecting them to the dead letter sink.
-While there are many different ways to implement the retry logic (immediate retry, retry queue, etc...), implementations usually rely on a common set of configuration parameters, such as the number of retries and the interval between retries.
+While there are many different ways to implement the retry logic (immediate retry, retry queue, etc...), implementations should rely on a common set of configuration parameters, such as the number of retries and the interval between retries.

 ### Delivery Specification

-The goal of this delivery specification is to formally define the vocabulary related to capabilities defined above (error sink, dead-letter queues and retry) to provide consistency across all Knative event sources, channels and brokers.
+The goal of this delivery specification is to formally define the vocabulary related to capabilities defined above (dead letter sink, dead-letter queues and retry) to provide consistency across all Knative event sources, channel implementations and brokers.

 The minimal delivery specification looks like this: